Notice of Pre-AIA or AIA Status

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claims 8-10 and 12 are rejected under 35 U.S.C.
-103 as being unpatentable over Griffin et al. (Contemporary Topics by the American Association for Laboratory Animal Science, Vol 41, No 2, Mar 2002) in view of Chandler et al. (Journal of Veterinary Internal Medicine, Vol 11, No 6 (November-December), 1997: pp 361-364) and Porter (Coating of tablets and multiparticulates, Clinical Gate, 15 Jun 2021).
+Claims 8-10, 12, and 14 are rejected under 35 U.S.C.
+103 as being unpatentable over Griffin et al. (Contemporary Topics by the American Association for Laboratory Animal Science, Vol 41, No 2, Mar 2002) in view of Chandler et al. (Journal of Veterinary Internal Medicine, Vol 11, No 6 (November-December), 1997: pp 361-364), Porter (Coating of tablets and multiparticulates, Clinical Gate, 15 Jun 2021), and Janzon et al. (GB 2563208, published 12 Dec 2018, listed in IDS filed 01 Dec 2023).

 Griffin teaches the use of fecal markers to facilitate sample collection in group housed cats (title).
 Griffin teaches that some studies require the collection of fecal samples but depending on the number of cats, individual sampling can be laborious and time consuming (page 51 left column).
 Griffin teaches that marking the stool of individual cats facilitates noninvasive sample collection in group-housed cats and eliminates the need for individual housing (page 51 left column).
 Griffin teaches marking the feces by adding food coloring to the cat food which imparts a distinct color to each cat’s feces and allows for identification (abstract).
 Griffin notes that products other than food coloring have been used for identification, including plastic beads (page 51 left column last sentence – right column).

 Chandler teaches radiopaque markers for evaluating gastric emptying and small intestinal transit time in cats (title).
 Chandler teaches providing cats with two sizes of nondigestible radiopaque markers (page 361 left column) which were thirty small and 9 large barium impregnated polyethylene spheres (page 362 left column).
-Cats that were fed had the spheres had the spheres mixed in with their food but cats that were unfed as part of the study were administered the spheres in a gelatin capsule by mouth (page 362 left column).
+Cats that were fed had the spheres mixed in with their food but cats that were unfed as part of the study were administered the spheres in a gelatin capsule by mouth (page 362 left column).

 Porter teaches that coatings are applied to various oral dosage forms such as capsules (Introduction).
 Porter teaches that film coatings are contemporary and commonplace for products such as capsules and that all newly launched coated products are film coated (page 2 Film coating).
 Porter teaches that coatings provide various benefits such as masking the taste of unpleasant drug substances, improving ease of swallowing large dosage forms and providing a means of improving product appearance and aiding in brand identification (page 1 Reasons for coating).